ntangible/stockify/README.md

 - [Alpha Vantage](https://www.alphavantage.co/) API integration for obtaining realtime and historical stock market data

 User data (such as the following list) is stored in the form of cookies in the browser for data persistency.

-## Notes
-Due to the limited nature of the Free API key from Alpha Vantage, API requests are limited to 25 per day.
-You are free to sign up for a new free API key at the link [here](https://www.alphavantage.co/support/#api-key) and replace the key located on the first line of [server.js](server/server.js).